perrin-ay/trafficGen/README.md

 - easily integrates scapy layers
 - optimized send() and recv() functions for flexibility and control.
 - logging and results of test
-- **Extensively used in Radware RnD labs to emulate complex traffic scenarios**
+- **Extensively used in Radware RnD labs to recreate complex traffic scenarios for field bugs**